wilbefast/SixPacker/README.md

 $cd example
 ../sixpacker.sh foreground
 ```
 This will generate an atlas in PNG format as well as metadata in ALTAS format.
-Each folder is assumed to contain an animated, exported as individual frames.
+Each folder is assumed to contain an animation, exported as individual frames.
 I use [Krita](https://krita.org/)'s "render animation" to create these frames easily.

 ## ROADMAP
 I plan to improve the tool moving forward so that it packs atlases better: currently it is very much a minimal viable product for use in small projects.